This oven roasted broccoli floret recipe takes only 3 ingredients and it’s crazy easy, quick, and tasty. Even our boys loved these as toddlers!

 More Roasted Vegetables

-- Crispy Roasted Cabbage Steaks – Similar to a cabbage salad.
-Even better when topped with bacon!
+- Crispy Roasted Cabbage Steaks – Similar to a cabbage salad, but even better topped with bacon!

-- Roasted Asparagus – Only three ingredients and a little over 10 minutes to roast!
+- Roasted Asparagus – Only three ingredients and about 10 minutes to roast

 Recipe